Creality3D has just released the Creality CR-10S Pro. Join us as we dive headfirst into the specs and review all we know about this 3D printer.

 As with the CR-10S that precedes it, the CR-10S Pro features filament runout detection – again a welcome feature on long filament guzzling prints.

 One of the more exciting hardware upgrades is the addition of a Bondtech-like dual gear feed in the extruder.
 Such a system should result in a more reliable and stronger feed of filament into that shiny new Cap’ tube.
 We likey.

 Creality claims the CR-10S Pro’s heated bed can heat up to its max temp of 110 degrees Celsius in 5 minutes.
 Looking over the spec sheet, the output rating of 24V should confirm this to be the case.

 The documentation for the CR-10S Pro shows a Mean Well power supply, a reputable brand that’s known for the reliability and safety of their PSUs.

 Beyond these nine main features, the Creality CR-10S continues the design language of the brand’s recent printers — ribbon over aviation cables, oversized bed leveling nuts.
 From the CR-10S, we see a dual-leadscrew setup too, which should help with stability printing in the upper range of the build volume.

-License: The text of "2018 Creality CR-10S Pro – Review the Specs of this 3D Printer" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2019 Creality CR-10S Pro – Review the Specs" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP